MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- environmentNotFound:** - the targeted environment could not be found
+**- environmentNotFound:** - the targeted environment couldn't be found

    - target: {applicationFamily}/{environmentName}

 **- requestBodyRequired:** - the request body must be provided

-**- exportFailed:** - the export failed because the target environment's version was too old, it was not a production environment, the requesting tenant is a trial, the calling user doesn't have permissions to export, or the quota of allowed exports has been exhausted
+**- exportFailed:** - the export failed because the target environment's version was too old, it wasn't a production environment, the requesting tenant is a trial, the calling user doesn't have permissions to export, or the quota of allowed exports has been exhausted

 ### Get Export History